wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 Underneath the *Static files* header, perform the following.

 Click the `Enter path` text.
-Set this to:
+Set this to (all on one line):

 {lang="python",linenos=off}
 	/home/<username>/.virtualenvs/rango/lib/<python-version>/site-packages/django/
 	  contrib/admin/static/admin

 where `<username>` should be replaced with your PythonAnywhere username. `<python-version>` should also be replaced with `2.7`, `3.4`, etc., depending on which Python version you selected.
 You may also need to change `rango` if this is not the name of your application's virtual environment.
 Remember to hit return to confirm the path.
 Then click `Enter URL` and enter `/static/admin`, followed by hitting return.